peterhcharlton/bsp-book/_sources/background/physiology.md

 # Physiology

-This section provides an overview of the physiology of ECG and PPG signals which underpins cuffless blood pressure estimation.
+This section provides an overview of the physiology of ECG and PPG signals which underpins both cuffless blood pressure estimation and the assessment of vascular age.

-## Blood pressure and pulse wave velocity
+## Arterial stiffness, pulse wave velocity, blood pressure and vascular ageing

+Arterial stiffness and pulse wave velocity are strongly related.
+'Arterial stiffness' (the stiffness of arterial walls) is a key determinant of pulse wave velocity (PWV, the speed at which the pulse wave travels from the heart to the periphery).
+PWV increases with arterial stiffness, as expressed in the Moens-Korteweg equation (see [here](https://doi.org/10.1038/s41598-017-05807-x)).
+Arterial stiffness and PWV increase with age (see [here](https://doi.org/10.1093/eurheartj/ehq165)): this is an aspect of vascular ageing.

+Blood pressure is also related, because arterial stiffness (and consequently PWV) increase with blood pressure.
+This is because as blood pressure increases, the arterial walls stretch further, and stiffness of the arterial walls increases as they distend.

-Blood pressure can be estimated from ECG and PPG signals because blood pressure is linked to pulse wave velocity, which in turn influences these signals.
+Blood pressure and vascular ageing can be assessed from ECG and PPG signals based on these changes in arterial stiffness and PWV.
+Blood pressure can be estimated from ECG and PPG signals because blood pressure is linked to PWV, which in turn influences these signals.
 As blood pressure increases, the stiffness of the arteries increases, and therefore the speed at which the pulse wave travels from the heart to the periphery (the pulse wave velocity) increases.
 Therefore, blood pressure can be estimated from the time taken for the pulse wave to travel through the arteries.
+Similarly, the impact of vascular ageing on arterial stiffness can be assessed from this time delay.

 ## Electrocardiogram (ECG)